john-cd/rust_howto/bk/drafts/standard-library/strings.md

 [![std][c-std-badge]][c-std]{{hi:std}}{{hi:Strings}}

-`str` (String Slice) is a primitive type representing a view into a sequence of UTF-8 encoded bytes.
+`str` (String Slice) is a primitive type representing a view into a sequence of UTF-8 encoded bytes:

 - It is immutable.
 - Since `str`'s size is unknown at compile time, one can only handle it behind a pointer.
 It is most often seen in its borrowed form as `&str`.